 Toenail fungus is more than just an aesthetic issue.
 It’s a persistent infection that rarely resolves on its own if left untreated.
 What starts as a small white or yellow spot at the nail tip can gradually spread deeper and affect the entire nail.
 As the infection progresses, your nail will become more discoloured, thickened, brittle, and, in advanced cases, even odorous and painful.

-Toenail fungus is a common challenge for those living in Singapore’s warm and humid climate.
+Toenail fungus is a common challenge in Singapore’s warm, humid climate.
 The tropical environment creates an ideal breeding ground for fungi, so prevention and early treatment are especially important.

 What Causes Toenail Fungus?